mrward/mrward.github.com/source/_posts/2017-02-25-PowerShellSupportInXamarinStudio.markdown

 In Visual Studio Code a launch.json file can be used to store launch configurations.
 These are supported in by the PowerShell addin in Xamarin Studio.
 The PowerShell addin will look for a launch.json file in the directory where the PowerShell file exists or in a .vscode subdirectory.

 The launch configurations are shown under Active Configurations in the Run menu.
-Only PowerShell launch configuration which have a request type of "launch" are supported.
+Only PowerShell launch configurations which have a request type of "launch" are supported.

 {% img /images/blog/PowerShellSupportInXamarinStudio/PowerShellLaunchConfigurations.png 'PowerShell launch configurations in Run menu' 'PowerShell launch configurations in Run menu' %}

+The currently selected launch configuration will be used when debugging or running the PowerShell script.
 By default no launch configuration will be selected.
-The currently selected launch configuration will be used when debugging or running the PowerShell script.

 ## Running without the Debugger